-The System Flag interrupt is generated by MCDF, RTCF, BOF1, BOF0, WDTF, TI0, STAF and STOF.
+The System Flag interrupt is generated by MCDF, RTCF, BOF1, BOF0, WDTF, TI0, BM0F, BM1F, STAF and STOF.
 STAF and STOF are set by serial interface detection and stored in AUXR2.
+BM0F and BM1F are set by OBM0/OBM1 module and stored in AUXR0.
 The Serial Port TI flag is optional to locate the interrupt vector shared with system flag interrupt which is enabled by UTIE set.
 The rest flags are stored in PCON1.
 MCDF is set by Missing-Clock-Detection activated.
 RTCF is set by RTC counter overflow.
 BOF1 and BOF0 are set by on chip Brownout-Detector (BOD1 and BOD0) met the low voltage event.
 WDTF is set by Watch-Dog-Timer overflow.
 These flags will not be cleared by hardware when the service routine is vectored to.
 Figure 14-2 shows the system flag interrupt configuration.